 https://www.sciencedaily.com/releases/2019/10/191017131436.htm

-So … it was not only the famous peppered moth … It is undeniable, that peppered moth and other moth species’ color change is an engineered (designed) feature.
-Obviously, moth species can adjust wings color to match the surface they sit on.
-Or you can believe in miracles (as Darwinists do), that at the same moment, one hundred moth species got the right random mutations independently … Peppered moth color change has nothing to do with natural selection, random mutations, or whatever the Darwinian theory of evolution is about.
+As you can see, it’s not just the famous peppered moth.
+The color change in peppered moths and other moth species is undeniably an engineered (designed) feature.
+Clearly, moth species can adjust their wing color to match the surface they rest on.
+Alternatively, one could believe in miracles, as Darwinists do, and assume that one hundred moth species independently developed the right random mutations at roughly the same time.
+The peppered moth’s color change has nothing to do with natural selection, random mutations, or any other aspect of Darwinian evolutionary theory.

 And there is more, get this: